ppad-tech/poly1305/README.md

 ## Performance

-The aim is best-in-class performance for pure, highly-auditable Haskell code.
+The aim is best-in-class performance for pure Haskell code.

 Current benchmark figures on the simple "sunscreen input" from RFC8439 on an M4 Silicon MacBook Air look like (use `cabal bench` to run the